reasonmethis/docdocgo-core/README.md

 You can also explicitly control whether the documents are ingested into a new collection or added to the current collection.
 To ingest into a new collection, use `/ingest new`.
 To add to the current collection, use `/ingest add`.
 See [Using DocDocGo](#using-docdocgo) for more details.

-The `/summarize` command works similarly to the `/ingest` command, but it retrieves the content of the URL and summarizes it before ingesting it into a collection.
+The `/summarize` command works similarly to the `/ingest` command, except, in addition to ingesting the content of the URL it also generates a summary of the content (the summary is not itself ingested).

 Additionally, using the `/research` command automatically ingests the results of the web research into a new document collection.